When dealing with a legal matter, think Pink.

 If you are suffering from fractured or broken bones due to third party negligence, we encourage you to contact our office for help.
 Consultations are free and we’re accessible 24 hours a day, 7 days a week.

-Important Information for People Suffering from Bone Fractures
+Essential Information for Victims of Bone Fractures

 Bone fractures (broken bones) are a common injury affecting millions of people every year.
 Studies show that the average person can expect to sustain two fractures over the course of their lifetime.
 Fractures frequently happen because of car, truck, and motorcycle accidents, as well as sports injuries, and can be accompanied by soft tissue injuries.
 For senior citizens, falls are the most common cause of injury, resulting in fractures to the hip, femur (thigh bone), pelvis and vertebrae (spine).